PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Audit every call and existing fixture for `_optimize_transpose_logistic_sub_mul_postadd_nhwc_chains` and record the exact topology variants it accepts.
-3. Add compact generic success and no-op characterization for gate fan-out, data-adapter fan-out, and public boundaries.
-4. Commit characterization separately, then mechanically extract with AST-equivalence proof before indexed mutation.
+2. Migrate all producer/consumer reads and mutations in `_optimize_transpose_logistic_sub_mul_postadd_nhwc_chains` to the shared `ModelIRGraphIndex` and `LayoutState` contract.
+3. Add a second stable ordered spec to the complementary-gate runner, preserve dual-postconv-before-postadd ordering, and replace the five remaining raw calls with the grouped runner.
+4. Extend instrumentation to prove one shared state per group, one success snapshot, and zero snapshots for unsafe boundaries; update architecture and irrelevant-graph efficiency expectations.
+5. Run focused tests, sequential Tier 1 `superpoint.onnx -cotof`, and the full direct selection before committing and pushing.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain